sympy/sympy/doc/src/modules/vector/coordsys.rst

 More about Coordinate Systems
 =============================

-It is a pretty well-known concept that there is no absolute notion of location or orientation in space.
-Any given coordinate system defines a unique 'perspective' of quantifying positions and directions.
-Therefore, even if we assume that all systems deal with the same units of measurement, the expression of vectorial and scalar quantities differs according to the coordinate system a certain observer deals with.

-Consider two points :math:`P` and :math:`Q` in space.
-Assuming units to be common throughtout, the distance between these points remains the same regardless of the coordinate system in which the measurements are being made.
-However, the 3-D coordinates of each of the two points, as well as the position vector of any of the points with respect to the other, do not.
-In fact, these two quantities don't make sense at all, unless they are being measured keeping in mind a certain location and orientation of the measurer (essentially the coordinate system).

-Therefore, it is quite clear that the orientation and location (of the origin) of a coordinate system define the way different quantities will be expressed with respect to it.
-Neither of the two properties can be measured on an absolute scale, but rather with respect to another coordinate system.
-The orientation of one system with respect to another is measured using the the rotation matrix, while the relative position can be quantified via the position vector of one system's origin with respect to the other.

 We will now look at how we can initialize new coordinate systems in :mod:`sympy.vector`, positioned and oriented in user-defined ways with respect to already-existing systems.